kovidgoyal/kitty/docs/protocol-extensions.rst

 background, default foreground, selection background, selection foreground and cursor color and the 256 colors of the ANSI color table.

+.. note:: In July 2020, after several years, XTerm copied this protocol extension, without acknowledgement, and using incompatible escape codes (XTPUSHCOLORS, XTPOPCOLORS, XTREPORTCOLORS).
+And they decided to save not just the dynamic colors but the entire ANSI color table.
+In the interests of promoting interoperability, kitty added support for XTerm's escape codes as well, and changed this extension to also save/restore the entire ANSI color table.

 Pasting to clipboard
 ----------------------